Vyral/greg-harrelson-recruiting/_drafts/low-cost-marketing-techniques-you-can-implement.md

 {% include youtube.html %}

-Marketing is one of the most important parts of selling a home.
-Here are some inexpensive, effective techniques that we use for our listings.
+<center>Marketing is one of the most important parts of selling a home.
+Here are some inexpensive, effective techniques that we use for our listings.</center>

 I’m sure you’ve been in a situation where you’ve talked to a seller client after a few weeks and they want to know what you’ve done to market their home.